MagicalTux/goro/doc/compatibility.md

 # Differences

 * In this version, echo is a function.
-All special function calling keywords (echo, exit, die, etc) are actually just calling functions under the same name.
+Most special function calling keywords (echo, exit, die, etc) are actually just calling functions under the same name.
+* Object destructors are never called